roeegro/SwimFix/training/README.md

 Before we get started, create a folder with all of you images and name it `custom`.
 We will refer it as the `Dataset Folder` from now on but it is important to name it exactly as we stated.

 ### Step 1 - Data Annotation
-For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
+For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is located in `training/coco-annotator`.
  We recommend you to use it as well - you can check out [this](https://github.com/roeegro/SwimmingProject/blob/master/training/Annotator-Guide.md) guide we wrote regarding installation and correct usage.

 1. Use the above annotator (or any other annotator) in order to annotate your data in the [COCO Format](http://cocodataset.org/#format-data).